LukeWCS/lf-who-was-here-2/README_updating_a_developer_version.md

 1. Delete the folder `whowashere/` inside `ext/lukewcs/` from phpBB.
 1. Copy the folder `lukewcs/` from the Zip archive including all subfolders and files to `ext/` from phpBB (upload).
 1. In the extension management, enable "LF who was here 2".
-1. In the "GENERAL" tab use "Purge the cache".
 1. Last, you must save the settings page again: open LF-WWH2's settings, correct the settings if needed (especially the new ones) and save the page, with or without changes.